Skip to content

 • Transfer services for crypto-assets on behalf of clients

-The application specifies which services the CASP intends to provide.
-The scope drives capital, operational and conduct requirements.
+The application specifies which services the CASP will provide, and the scope drives capital, operational and conduct requirements — exactly the way the PSD2 services selection drives a payment-institution file.

 4. Capital and prudential requirements

-Article 67 MiCA sets minimum capital floors based on the service set:
+Article 67 MiCA sets minimum capital floors by service class:

 Ongoing own funds must be the higher of the floor and a quarter of the previous year’s fixed overheads.
-The own-funds calculation is set out in the delegated acts adopted under Article 67(7).
+CNMV expects the three-year projections to show headroom against both measures, not a balance that touches the floor at launch.

 5. What goes in the application file